GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 ## Overview

 In this guide, we discuss how to create, configure, and upload content to an AWS bucket to host your task website.
 Imagine a bucket as a sophisticated GitHub or Google Drive folder that gives you the ability to host a website an save data from that website.
+This tutorial should take 30-45min the first time you try it, but with practice you can finish the whole sequence in less than 10min.

 You can find out more about buckets in general on AWS's [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html).